MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Explosive Replicator means you can keep using missiles a bit longer, especially if you accept missile-heavy surrenders.
 Buying missiles is also much less crippling (they effectively cost 2.5 scrap, instead of 6).
-Remember to buy them before you get too low -- you don't start with many!
+Remember to buy them before you get too low&thinsp;&mdash;&thinsp;you don't start with many!

 Alternative offence is still a priority, and possibly before upgrading shields.